rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 If transcribing a publisher name as part of another element, do not abridge or expand the name of publisher simply because it repeats or omits information given elsewhere in the description.

-## 5.22.39 Publisher names in more than one language or script
+## 5.22.39 Name of publisher in more than one language or script

 <a name="5.22.39.1">5.22.39.1</a> If the name of the publisher appears in more than one language or script, transcribe the name in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe the name that appears first.
 Transcribe the remaining statements(s) as parallel statements (see [Parallel name of publisher](/DCRMR/ppdm/Parallel-name-of-publisher/)).
 Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the original position on the source of any transposed statements (see [5.24.34.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.2)).